profanity-im/blog/content/post/openpgp-for-xmpp-ox.md

 [XEP-0374: OpenPGP for XMPP Instant Messaging](https://xmpp.org/extensions/xep-0374.html) which may replace [XEP-0027: Current Jabber OpenPGP Usage](https://xmpp.org/extensions/xep-0027.html).

+It is part of Profanity since version 0.10 but got some fixes since then.

 Feel free to try and test the implementation.
 Let us know, if you have some issues and support the development via testing and reporting bugs.